viniciusmontibeller/pokedex/README-en.md

 ### Inner page

-For the inner page, a route was created using React-router-dom for the selected pokemon's detail, and after the click, a new request was made for the URL based on the pokemon's name.
+For the inner page, a route was created using React-router-dom for the selected pokemon's detail, and after the click, a new request was made for the URL based on the pokemon's id.

 To get the abilities and the description of the abilities it was necessary to make a new request to the API according to the name of the ability, and for each name of the ability it takes the description according to the desired language.